hellerve/blog/wip/A_Bad_Idea.md

 ```
 <div class="figure-label">Fig. 5: Checking for the directive.</div>

-As we alluded to earlier, this step is basically redundant, and just there for
+As we suggested earlier, this step is basically redundant, and just there for
 show.
 We’re also not parsing anything yet, operating at a level of files and
-strings, which might come as a surprise to you.
+strings, which might come as a surprise.

 Now let’s fiddle with some modules, shall we?